vikramdubey123/Python-Diwali-Analysis-Project/README.md

 - Forecasting demand / revenue for future festivals.

 ## 🤝 Contribution
-- Agar koi naye plots ya metrics add karna ho, suggestions welcome.
+- If you want to add new plots or metrics, suggestions are welcome.
-- Bugs ya issues ho toh Issues tab me batao ya pull request bhejo.
+- If there are any bugs or issues, please report them in the Issues tab or submit a pull request.

 ## 📧 Contact
 Project by **Vikram Dubey**